 Wondering how much it costs to travel in the Philippines?
-I’ve shared our complete budget for 2 persons below.

 This post contains referral links for products I love.
 Adventurous Miriam earns a small commission at no extra cost to you if you make a purchase through my links.
 Thank you for your support ♡ Learn more

 How much for 2 weeks in the Philippines?